-1.3.2 V_BCKP: Backup supply voltage
+1.3.2 V_BCKP: Backup Supply Voltage

 If the module supply has a power failure, the V_BCKP pin supplies the real-time clock (RTC) and battery backed RAM (BBR).
-Use of valid time and the GNSS orbit data at start up will improve the GNSS performance, as with hot starts, warm starts, AssistNow Autonomous and AssistNow Offline.
-If no backup battery is connected, the module performs a cold start at power up.
+Use of valid time and the GNSS orbit data at start-up will improve the GNSS performance, i.e. enables hot and warm starts.
+If no backup battery is connected, the module performs a cold start at power-up.

-- Avoid high resistance on the V_BCKP line: During the switch from main supply to backup supply, a short current adjustment peak can cause high voltage drop on the pin with possible malfunctions. - If no backup supply voltage is available, connect the V_BCKP pin to VCC. - As long as power is supplied to the NEO-M8 module through the VCC pin, the backup battery is disconnected from the RTC and the BBR to avoid unnecessary battery drain (see Figure 1).
+Avoid high resistance on the V_BCKP line: During the switch from main supply to backup supply, a short current adjustment peak can cause high voltage drop on the pin with possible malfunctions.

+If no backup supply voltage is available, connect the V_BCKP pin to VCC.

+As long as the LEA-M8S / LEA-M8T module is supplied via the VCC, the backup battery is disconnected from the RTC and the BBR to avoid unnecessary battery drain (see Figure 1).
 In this case, VCC supplies power to the RTC and BBR.

-Figure 1: Backup battery and voltage (for exact pin orientation, see data sheet)
+Figure 1: Backup battery and voltage (for exact pin orientation, see the LEA-M8S Data Sheet [1] and the NEO/LEA-M8T Data Sheet [2])